Record of Lodoss War: Deedlit in Wonder Labyrinth: Gameplay and premise

-Development and release
+Development

 Deedlit in Wonder Labyrinth was developed over the course of a year by Team Ladybug, a division of Japanese online magazine DenFaminicoGamer who previously worked on Shin Megami Tensei: Synchronicity Prologue and Touhou Luna Nights, under supervision of series creator Ryo Mizuno.
 According to Playism, they were approached by an editor of the Record of Lodoss War novels, which led them to reviewing the source material.
 They decided to go with the idea after seeing that the material and Team Ladybug's artwork went together.
 The game was inspired by Castlevania: Symphony of the Night and Ikaruga, while the levels and gameplay were designed to reflect its story concept around exploration.
 The title was built using the Mogura Engine 2, previously used in Luna Nights.

+Release

-Deedlit in Wonder Labyrinth was first announced in 2018 during the series' 30th anniversary for PC via Steam.
+Deedlit in Wonder Labyrinth was first unveiled in 2018 during the series' 30th anniversary for PC via Steam.
 It was later announced that the game would be coming to Steam Early Access in fall 2019, with a full release following in spring 2020.
 Publisher Playism revealed that the title would launch via Early Access on March 13, but was released a day earlier instead.
 An update which introduced a second stage for the Early Access version was released in June.
-Another update for the Early Access version, which added the third and fourth stages as well as the hero Parn, was originally slated to be launched in November but was delayed to January 19, 2021, in order to introduce features such as menu settings and a higher resolution.
+Another update for the Early Access version, which added the third and fourth stages as well as the hero Parn, was first slated for November but was delayed to January 19, 2021, in order to introduce features such as menu settings and a higher resolution.

 The full version of Deedlit in Wonder Labyrinth, which added the fifth and sixth stages as well as various gameplay adjustments in response to player feedback, was released on March 27.
 The game's soundtrack was also distributed as an album during the same time period as well.
 A final update was released on July 13, which introduced boss rush and new game+ modes, as well as achievements.
-Versions for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X and Series S were also released on December 16 by Playism and co-publisher Why so serious?
+Versions for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X and Series S were released on December 16 by Playism and co-publisher Why so serious?
 (WSS Playground), featuring multiple language settings while the PS4, PS5 and Switch versions are available in both digital and physical formats.
-However, the western release of the Switch version was delayed to January 28, 2022.
-It also became available via Xbox Game Pass on December 16, 2021 for PC and Xbox consoles.
+It also became available via Xbox Game Pass for PC and Xbox consoles.
+However, the Western release of the Switch version was delayed to January 28, 2022.